mattdesl/tendril-webtoy-blog-post/README.md

 - Randomness is used in almost all aspects of the experience, producing slight variations in the visuals, motion and sound.
 For example, randomizing length, curvature, density, timing, hue, thickness, brightness, volume, etc.
 - Sounds are throttled (by time and max simultaneous voices) to avoid popping or too much aural clutter.
-- The volume of a sound effect is modified based on your mouse velocity, giving bigger movements more dramatic audio outputs.
+- The volume of a sound effect is modified based on your mouse velocity.
+Faster mouse movements should produce slightly more dramatic sound effects.
 - Depending on the position of mouse interactions, the sound is panned left or right, giving a sense of spatialization.
 - Lots of performance optimizations: the entire scene is just one shader and 3 different geometries (of varying subdivisions).
 Tons of time spent looking through profilers and optimizing functions until it rendered smoothly across all browsers and devices.
 Screen pixel density, leaf density, plant organization, and other variables are changed depending on your browser and resolution.

-## Browser Pains
+## Performance & QA

 I used a lot of my past modules to handle cross-browser differences, such as [touches](https://www.npmjs.com/package/touches) for unified mouse and touch handling, [web-audio-player](https://www.npmjs.com/package/web-audio-player) for iOS compatible WebAudio.